 Become a Registered Nurse

-The next step on the path to midwifery is to become a registered nurse, or RN.
-All U.S. states require RNs to have a nursing license.
-Nurses must graduate from an approved nursing program, then pass the National Council Licensure Examination, or NCLEX, to become licensed.
-Before taking the exam, candidates must apply for authorization to test from their state's board of nursing or regulatory board.
-Other requirements for licensure vary by state, so students should check with their state’s board of nursing to ensure they meet all standards.
+The next step on the path to becoming a nurse midwife is to become an RN.
+All U.S. states require RNs to hold a nursing license.
+Nurses must graduate from an approved nursing program and then pass the National Council Licensure Examination.
+Before taking the exam, candidates must apply for authorization to sit for the test from their state's board of nursing or regulatory board.
+Other requirements vary by state.
 Students can find a list of state nursing boards on the National Council of State Boards of Nursing's website.
-After earning licensure, nurses may need to accrue a certain number of hours or years of professional work experience in order to be eligible for some graduate midwife programs.
+After obtaining licensure, nurses may need to accrue a certain number of hours or years of professional work experience to be eligible for some graduate midwife programs.
 However, work experience is not a requirement for all nurse midwifery programs.

 Earn a Master's Degree in Nurse Midwifery

-The final degree an aspiring certified nurse midwife must earn is a master's in nurse midwifery; 82% of CNMs have a master's degree, according to the American College of Nurse-Midwives .
-As of 2010, a master's degree is the minimum requirement to practice as a CNM.
-Students should attend a program accredited by the Accreditation Commission for Midwifery Education (ACME), an accrediting agency for midwifery education programs recognized by the U.S. Department of Education.
-Attending an accredited program is crucial because students must earn a graduate degree from an ACME-accredited program in order to seek certification after graduation.
-Students can find a list of traditional and online programs that the ACME accredits here.
+Aspiring CNMs must also earn a master's in nurse midwifery.
+Eighty-two percent of CNMs hold a master's degree, according to the American College of Nurse-Midwives (ACNM).
+However, in 2010, a master's degree was established as the minimum requirement to begin practicing as a CNM.
+Students should attend a program accredited by the Accreditation Commission for Midwifery Education (ACME) — an accrediting agency for midwifery education programs recognized by the U.S. Department of Education.
+Attending an accredited program is crucial; students must earn a graduate degree from an ACME-accredited program to seek certification after graduation.
+Students can find a list of traditional and online programs that hold ACME accreditation here.

 Take the National Certification Test

 After graduating from a nurse midwife program, students take a national certification test administered by the American Midwifery Certification Board (AMCB).
 AMCB certification is considered the gold standard, and most states require it for licensure.
-The AMCB provides a step-by-step exam application process on its website.
-Applicants must submit proof of RN licensure, and their program director must send a letter to the AMCB that confirms the applicant's name, date of birth, and program completion date.
-Applicants have 24 months after they complete their program to pass the exam, and may take it a maximum of four times.
+AMCB provides a step-by-step exam application process on its website.
+Applicants must submit proof of RN licensure, and their program director must send a letter to AMCB that confirms the applicant's name, date of birth, and program completion date.
+Applicants have 24 months after they complete their program to pass the exam, and they may take it a maximum of four times.
 The exam fee is $500, and candidates must pay this fee every time they retake the exam.
-Candidates take the exam on a computer at one of the 300 designated testing centers throughout the U.S. There is at least one site in every state, and centers are available Monday through Saturday.
-The exam consists of 175 questions in a multiple choice format and has a four-hour time limit.
-Test-takers receive an official score report at the testing center.
+Candidates take the exam on a computer at one of the 300 designated testing centers throughout the U.S. There is at least one site in every state, and centers are open Monday through Saturday.
+The exam comprises 175 multiple-choice questions and has a four-hour time limit.
+Candidates receive an official score report at the testing center.
 Students can find more specific details about the exam here.